allicue/flying-coach/README.md

 ## Post-MVP

-Implement a favorite button that puts the most like user contributions at the top of the comment section.
+- Implement a favorite button that puts the most like user contributions at the top of the comment section.

+- Create more sections of data for each destination (currency, languages spoken, etc.)

+- Create a search bar to search for a destination

 ***